Attack on Pearl Harbor

 Though President Roosevelt wanted to provide assistance to the British, both American law and public fears that the United States would be drawn into the conflict blocked his plans. ...
 President Roosevelt had to develop an initiative that was consistent with the legal prohibition against the granting of credit, satisfactory to military leadership, and acceptable to an American public that generally resisted involving the United States in the European conflict. ...
 Roosevelt's primary motivation was not altruism or disinterested generosity.
 Rather, Lend-Lease was designed to serve America's interest in defeating Nazi Germany without entering the war until the American military and public was prepared to fight.*

-Roosevelt's British colleague Winston Churchill is known for having said: In wartime, truth is so precious that she should always be attended by a bodyguard of lies. * Churchill repeatedly attempted to convince Roosevelt to enter the war *.
-William Stephenson played a crucial role in this.
-Stephenson has come to be viewed as the single most important link between future British Prime Minister Churchill and President Franklin D. Roosevelt in the years before Pearl Harbor forced a still-vacillating America into war. *
+Churchill repeatedly attempted to convince Roosevelt to enter the war.* Spymaster William Stephenson* played a crucial role in this.
+Stephenson has come to be viewed as the single most important link between future British Prime Minister Churchill and President Franklin D. Roosevelt in the years before Pearl Harbor forced a still-vacillating America into war.* In May 1941 Australian PM Robert Menzies said...

-On 10 May 1941 Prime Minister of Australia Robert Menzies said the following about Roosevelt and his clique: Roosevelt is a little jealous of Winston's place in the centre of the picture.
+Roosevelt is a little jealous of Winston's place in the centre of the picture.
 I tell him they should have a meeting.
 R. is not an organiser—very like Winston—and co-ordination of effort is not conspicuous.
 Hull is loquacious but very sound and clear-minded about the war—much clearer than many of the officers of his department.
 He and all the leading ministers, are for war and nothing less.
-But the President, trained under Woodrow Wilson in the last war, waits for an incident, which would in one blow get the USA into war. *
+But the President, trained under Woodrow Wilson in the last war, waits for an incident, which would in one blow get the USA into war.*

-The Anglo-American power elite wanted war.
+The Anglo-American power elite wanted the United States to enter the war.
 That "incident" to get the United States into the war would be Pearl Harbor...

 Japan provoked into war

-The McCollum memo (PDF) outlined the general situation of several nations in World War II and recommended an eight-part course of action for the United States to take in regard to the Japanese Empire in the South Pacific, suggesting the United States provoke Japan into committing an "overt act of war".
-It is now obvious that Anglo-American elite wanted to lure Japan into an attack on a US target.
-The declassified McCollum memo shows that a Japanese surprise attack was expected *.
-American Naval Officer Arthur H. McCollum provided the tactic.
+The McCollum memo * outlined the general situation of several nations in World War II and recommended an eight-part course of action for the United States to take in regard to the Japanese Empire in the South Pacific, suggesting the United States provoke Japan into committing an "overt act of war".
+It is obvious that Anglo-American elite wanted to lure Japan into an attack on a US target.
+The declassified McCollum memo shows that a Japanese surprise attack was expected.* American Naval Officer Arthur H. McCollum provided the tactic.

 The Anglo-American power elite have consistently sought wars.
 They have the strongest military and much to gain from attacking other nations.
 It is common war logic that the power whose army is the strongest will use that army to attack others and prevent others from becoming more powerful.